 - 20 municipal waste (household waste and similar waste from businesses, industries and institutions), including selectively collected fractions.

 This type of industrial waste comes mostly from demolition of buildings, rejected building materials from new construction sites and from construction/refurbishment work on housing estates, also known as "rubble".
 And although the treatment of rubble has evolved, a large part of this waste is transported to landfills without being treated, generating a negative environmental impact and leaving aside the extraction of reusable materials.
 It is also necessary to monitor the evolution of the flow of CDW waste generated in order to optimise waste management.
 The latest figures for 2018 show that the generation of this waste increased by 105.3% compared to 2014 and the total amount of tonnes generated was 14,697,525, affirming that the trend of this category is constantly growing.

-In conclusion, the generation of CDW is increasing more and more and this forces the subjects of the circular economy to manage waste in the best possible way.
+In conclusion, the generation of CDW is increasing more and more and this forces the subjects of the circular economy to manage waste in the best possible way, by converting them into recycled construction materials.
 As a curious fact, the homes we will occupy in the not too distant future will be designed and composed almost entirely of recoverable elements and many waste managers will have to face new challenges, optimising the reuse of waste and generating value and wealth.
 Thus, the importance of recycling will be increasingly.